June 19, 2017

 - Approved School Board meeting dates for 2017-18.

 - Approved five policies on first reading including Community Use of School Facilities, Athletic Facilities, Public Records Request, Sick Bank-Teacher and Tutoring for Pay.

 - Approved one policy for editorial change, Credit Requirements for Graduation.

 - Approved recommended field trip fee requests.

-The next regular meeting of the Williamson County Board of Education is scheduled for Monday, May 15, 2017, beginning at 6:30 p.m. in the auditorium of the Administrative Complex.
+The next regular meeting of the Williamson County Board of Education is scheduled for Monday, August 21, 2017, beginning at 6:30 p.m. in the auditorium of the Administrative Complex.